badger3000/okx-mcp-server/README.md

 # OKX MCP Server

 This project creates a Model Context Protocol (MCP) server that fetches real-time cryptocurrency data from the OKX exchange.
-It allows AI assistants like Claude to access up-to-date cryptocurrency price information and historical data through defined tools with enhanced visualization capabilities.
+It allows AI assistants like Claude to access up-to-date cryptocurrency price information and historical data through defined tools with enhanced visualization capabilities and WebSocket live updates.

 ## Features

 - `get_price`: Fetches the latest price data for a cryptocurrency trading pair with visual formatting
 - `get_candlesticks`: Retrieves historical candlestick data with visualization options including ASCII charts
+- `subscribe_ticker`: Subscribes to real-time WebSocket updates for a trading pair
+- `get_live_ticker`: Retrieves the latest live data from WebSocket connection
+- `unsubscribe_ticker`: Stops receiving updates for a specific trading pair

 ## Prerequisites